Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The NX2000 features 2GB of onboard storage space with MicroSD/MicroSDHC/MicroSDXC memory compartments.
 Yet with the unending connectivity options and ways to share and connect–cloud storage options and streaming/backing-up/transferring to networked mobile devices– there should be few problems with max capacity and storage management.

-Bottom Line: The Samsung NX2000 is a very competent, feature rich casual shooter that does impeccable 1080p video capture in mp4 format.
+Bottom Line: The Samsung NX2000 is a very competent, feature-rich casual shooter that does impeccable 1080p video capture in mp4 format, as you’d also find on the Nikon Coolpix S9900.
 If you’re looking for a gateway camera to DSLR or more general sophistication such as the NX300, then you want to give the NX2000 a good honest investigation.
-Casual shots fired from that 20.3mp lens–pardon my French–look the shit, with a lack of grainy noise and sense of effortless professionalism.
+Casual shots fired from that 20.3mp lens look amazing, with a lack of grainy noise and a sense of effortless professionalism.
 The performance at the upper ISO limit is impressive.
-Still the ISO range of 100-6400 provides utility and versatility.
-The bevy of features is dizzying.
-But the unit yields more glory the deeper one dives into its sea of menus and feature sets.
-However, that touch screen is a window to virtually everything.
-If traditional control is what you seek, you won’t find it here.
-That out the gate–Samsung knows this game well.
-They’ve made a Smart Camera that operate so closely to a Smartphone–easy-adoption is just that.
+Still, the ISO range of 100-6400 provides utility and versatility.
+That said, you’ll find the same ISO range on the Sony A6400.

 I will say, a built-in flash is sorely missed.
 Also, the shutter and focus lag is off-putting.
-Keen shoppers don’t have look far for similarly performing clickers outside the NX system on offer from Samsung.
+Keen shoppers don’t have to look far for similarly performing clickers outside the NX system on offer from Samsung.
 Yet if the funds are available, you could do worst than splurge and treat yourself to the Samsung NX2000 Smart Camera.